-Tim Russert, NBC’s Washington bureau chief and moderator of Meet the Press, died Friday of a sudden heart attack.
+Tim Russert, NBC’s Washington Bureau Chief and moderator of Meet the Press, collapsed and died June 13 while preparing for his Sunday Meet the Press broadcast.
 He was 58.

-Russert returned Thursday from a vacation in Italy with his wife, Maureen, and son, Luke.
-According to NBC colleague Tom Brokaw, who broke into coverage of the U.S. Open golf tournament to report the news, Russert collapsed in the NBC News bureau in Washington, D.C., while managing some audio footage.
+Russert had returned the day before, following a vacation in Italy with his wife, Maureen, and son Luke.
+According to NBC colleague Tom Brokaw, Russert collapsed in the NBC News Bureau in Washington while managing some audio footage.

-The much-admired journalist also hosted a weekly self-named interview show on MSNBC and was a frequent correspondent and guest on such NBC News shows as Today and Hardball.
-He also famously co-hosted the network’s presidential election-night coverage, introducing the world to the “White Board” upon which he scribbled the most vital, salient facts for a nation waiting to see the result of the divisive 2000 vote between George W. Bush and Al Gore.
+The much-admired journalist, inducted in 2006 to the B&C Hall of Fame, also hosted a weekly self-named interview show on MSNBC, and was a frequent correspondent and guest on NBC News shows such as Today and Hardball.
+He also famously co-hosted the network’s presidential election night coverage, introducing the world to the decidedly low-tech “white board” upon which he scribbled salient facts for a nation waiting to see the result of the divisive 2000 election.

 “He had a passion for life,” Brokaw reported on MSNBC when asked about his longtime friend.
 “We cannot believe that he’s gone, that we’ve lost his voice and that this country has lost this premier political journalist and analyst, a man who has such passion for politics in part because he believed that politics are the DNA of this country.”

-Timothy John Russert Jr., born May 7, 1950, gained that belief growing up in his beloved Buffalo, N.Y., to Irish-American Catholic parents who instilled in him the belief in faith and hard work.
-He graduated from John Carroll University and Cleveland-Marshall College of Law at Cleveland State University and was admitted to the bar in New York and the District of Columbia.
+Timothy John Russert Jr., born May 7, 1950, gained that perspective growing up in his beloved Buffalo, N.Y., to Irish-American Catholic parents who instilled in him the belief in faith and hard work.
+He graduated from John Carroll University and Cleveland-Marshall College of Law at Cleveland State University, and was admitted to the bar in New York and the District of Columbia.

-Before joining NBC News, Russert served as counselor in New York Gov. Mario Cuomo's office in Albany from 1983-84 and was chief of staff to Democratic Sen. Daniel Patrick Moynihan from 1977-82.
+Before joining NBC News, Russert served as counselor in New York Gov. Mario Cuomo’s office in Albany from 1983 to 1984, and was chief of staff to Democratic Sen. Daniel Patrick Moynihan from 1977 to 1982.

 Brokaw recalled how Russert had been the advance man for Moynihan on the senator’s trip to Buffalo.
-At the end of the trip, Brokaw said, “Moynihan said, ‘Why don’t you come back to Washington with me?’
+At the end of the trip, said Brokaw, “Moynihan said, 'Why don’t you come back to Washington with me?’
 Tim got on the plane and his life was changed forever.”
-Russert later went to work on New York Democrat Mario Cuomo's 1982 gubernatorial campaign.
+Russert later went to work on Cuomo’s 1982 gubernatorial campaign.

-And yet for all of his efforts and work, family came first for Russert.
-His best-selling memoir, Big Russ and Me, chronicled his early life and the lessons imparted by his father, a World War II veteran who drove a garbage truck by day and delivered papers for the Buffalo Evening News by night.
+That plain-spoken explanation exemplified Russert’s style.
+And yet for all his efforts and work, family came first.
+His best-selling autobiography, Big Russ and Me, chronicled his early life and the lessons imparted by his father, a World War II veteran who drove a garbage truck by day and delivered papers for the Buffalo Evening News by night.